xnacly/purple-garden/docs/design.md

 ## Virtual Machine and Compiler Design

 > Most of these examples and debugging output can be accessed via
-> `--disassemble` or builing and running purple garden in debug mode via
+> `+disassemble` or builing and running purple garden in debug mode via
 > `-DDEBUG=1` (a simple `make` runs the debug target)

 ### Calling conventions